jstein25/yearbook_scraper/README.md

     - Queries should be provided based on the full or shortened table name.

     - **Make sure to set the input and output directories via environment variables before using.**
+    TO RUN: run directory_scraper.py or file_scraper.py as module

 Operation flow is as follows:
     1. User enters command/runs program.